JetBrains/teamcity-sdk-docs/topics/developing-plugins-using-maven.md

-You will be asked to enter the usual Maven `groupId`, `artifactId` and `version` for your plugin.
+You will be asked to enter the usual Maven `groupId`, `artifactId`, and `version` for your plugin.
 Please note, that artifactId will be used as your plugin (internal) name.
 After the project is generated, you may want to update `teamcity-plugin.xml` in the root directory: enter display name, description, author e\-mail and other information.

 Finally, change the directory to the root of the generated project and run